MINO OSKI AIN DAH YUNG

 On-site staff speak Native languages and have a deep understanding of American Indian traditions, incorporating these traditions into the on-site services they provide, including community-building, educational guidance, family reunification, financial management, job and life skills training, and mental health services.
 Partners provide additional services, including benefits assistance, chemical dependency services, and education assistance.
 Each youth is also provided with a transition coach to guide them through individualized case plans, ensuring that participants can thrive after leaving the program.

-The project is across the street from rapid transit, bus lines, dedicated bikeways and many other resources for youth, such as employment, educational opportunities, retail, and grocery stores, along with medical services.
+The property is across the street from rapid transit, bus lines, dedicated bikeways and many other resources for youth, such as employment, educational opportunities, retail, and grocery stores, along with medical services.
 Vacancy rates for other rental properties in the area are low, speaking to the need for affordable options in the neighborhood.
 The new development is also helping drive “placemaking” in the community with a vibrant, attractive design that elevates the influence of American Indian culture.
 It offers space for the broader community to engage in activities and meetings, and the state-of-the-art Cultural Training Center can be utilized by a variety of local organizations, as well as American Indian Tribes, Nations and Bands.

 Mino Oski Ain Dah Yung features a unique Native-inspired design that stands in stark contrast to the institutions that many of its young residents have experienced in the past and blends with the diverse cultural and commercial businesses in the surrounding community.
 The Low-Income Housing Tax Credit (Housing Credit) was used to finance this property, with syndication provided by National Equity Fund, Inc.

-Remarks from U.S. Senator Tina Smith (D-MN)
+Recognition from U.S. Senator Tina Smith (D-MN)

 “I’ve often said that if you don’t have a safe, affordable place to call home, nothing else in your life works,” said Senator Tina Smith (D-MN).
 “For youth experiencing homelessness, not having a place to live can limit opportunities, compound struggles, and cause problems that last a lifetime.
 That’s why I’m celebrating the Mino Oski Ain Dah Yung housing development in St. Paul and what it means for Native youth who can now receive culturally-competent services and maintain stable housing at the same time.
 Projects like this one are why I support the Low-Income Housing Tax Credit, which I helped finance this development last year.
 And it’s why I’m so pleased that Mino Oski Ain Dah Yung is being recognized as an excellent example of work to increase access to affordable housing.”